 Holt’s salary of $122,200 annually will not change, according to Mumby.

 The reorganization will also eliminate one vacant, unfunded deputy director position in the former Department of Housing and Community Development, and one administrative support position, according to the release.
 All other roles will use existing staff.

 Office locations for the existing departments will be maintained with expanded services to reflect their combined functions.
 Economic development services will now be available in Bel Air, along with housing and community development, at 15 S. Main St. Conversely, housing and community development services will join economic development on the Route 40 corridor at 2021D Pulaski Highway in Havre de Grace.

 Glassman’s administration consolidated all economic development functions at the Havre de Grace location shortly after taking office in 2015, which had the effect of moving the economic development director out of Bel Air and away from proximity to the main administration activities, where it had been for decades.

-Mumby said Parrish “will report to” offices in both Bel Air, where he is currently located, and at the Havre de Grace location.
+Mumby said Parrish “will report to” offices in both Bel Air, where he has been working, and at the Havre de Grace location.

 In accordance with the county charter, Parrish will serve in an acting capacity until his appointment is confirmed by the Harford County Council.
 The council also will have 60 days from its submission to act on the executive order consolidating the two departments, after which the order would automatically take effect.